EMERGENCY?

 inspecting bottom and drain valve to determine source of water heater leak

-Fixing the Leak:
+Fixing the Bottom Leak:

 • First, close the valve properly and tighten it slightly—be careful not to overtighten, as that could cause damage.
 After tightening, check if the leak stops.